Priya7781/TinDog/README.md

 # TinDog
-It's a responsive website for dogs created by Using HTML and CSS
+It's a website of collection of dogs created by Using HTML and CSS.